Semileptonic B_c decays to P-wave charmonia in the light-cone QCDSR: Introduction

 Due to the non-perturbative nature of QCD \cite{Shifman:1978bx, Alkofer:2000wg, Marciano:1977su, Bigi:1992su}, to investigate the semileptonic decays of $B_c$ meson, a non-perturbative method is needed.
-QCDSR and its variations like the Light Cone QCDSR (LCSR) have been used successfully to analyze the properties of hadrons.
+QCD sum rules (QCDSR) and its variations like the Light Cone QCDSR have been used successfully to analyze the properties of hadrons.
 In the sum rules analysis, the properties of low lying states can be easily extracted but the question of studying the properties of excited states is still an open problem.
-For this reason, e.g. in \cite{Azizi:2009ny, Kiselev:1999sc}, only the decays of $B_c$ into ground state P-wave charmonia has been analyzed.
+For this reason, e.g. in \cite{Azizi:2009ny, Kiselev:1999sc,Ebert:2002pp}, only the decays of $B_c$ into ground state P-wave charmonia has been analyzed.
 In X(3872), if it contains any charmonium components, it is expected to be the first radial excitation \cite{Cincioglu:2016fkm}.
 Hence if $B_c$ meson decays will be used to probe the structure of possible exotic states like X(3872) it is important to study decays into final states that contain the radial excitations.
-In this work, in order to study the decays of $B_c$ meson into radially excited P-wave charmonia, the final state charmonia will be described using the distribution amplitudes obtained using the non-relativistic quark model wave functions of the corresponding states \cite{Olpak:2016wkf,Hwang:2009cu}.
+In \cite{Brodsky:1997de}, light cone DAs are related to the quark model wave functions.
+In \cite{Olpak:2016wkf,Hwang:2009cu} this relation is used to calculate the DAs describing the ground state and radially excited P-wave charmonia.
+In this work, in order to study the decays of $B_c$ mesons into P-wave charmonia, the results of \cite{Olpak:2016wkf,Hwang:2009cu} are used.

 In \cref{sec:SR} the procedure is explained in more detail.
-The important parameters of QCDSR and a mass prediction for $B_c$ are discussed and presented in the \cref{sec:analysis}.
-Then the obtained numerical results for decay rate and branching fractions, including their excited states are presented in the \cref{sec:decay} and compared with existing results in the literature.
+Important parameters of LCSR and a mass prediction for $B_c$ are discussed and presented in the \cref{sec:analysis}.
+Then the obtained numerical results for decay rate and branching fractions, including their excited states are presented in \cref{sec:decay} and compared with existing results in the literature.
 Finally, our conclusion is given in the \cref{sec:conc}.